 Borage flowers are a beautiful addition to fresh salads.
 Traditionally, borage was used in medicines and health tonics.
 It also makes a lovely addition to the garden as an ornamental.

 Chervil is a delicate annual culinary herb.
-This herb does well in light shade.
-Chervil is almost always grown from seed (rather than transplants), and often re-seeds itself each year.
+This herb does really well in light shade.
+Chervil is almost always grown from seed (rather than transplants) and often re-seeds itself each year.

 Chervil is graceful in the herb garden and is also quite delicate as a culinary herb.
 It is rarely sold in supermarkets and is best grown right at home.
 Chervil is lovely with chives and dill in spring dishes like herbed asparagus and potato salad.

 Angelica is an ornamental biennial herb grown for its decorative fine flowers.
 The flowers are a lovely addition to the back of a shade garden, where the flowers can grow on stalks up to 6 feet high!

 Angelica (Angelica archangelica) is most commonly grown as an ornamental due to its ability to produce masses of decorative flowers in shady conditions.

 Nasturtium is a pretty annual grown for its edible green leaves and flowers which have a spicy fragrance and flavor.
 When grown in the sun, it will certainly flower more, but it is completely possible to grow nasturtium in partial shade.
 You may get more greens than flowers, but they’re just as much fun!

 Nasturtium leaves and flowers are lovely in fresh salads.
 Their leaves have a peppery sharpness to them, kind of like arugula/rocket.
 A few nasturtium leaves are also lovely on a sandwich or on top of a freshly-baked pizza.